chethankumar-g/Play-Tennis/README.md

 ## Features
 - Implements a decision tree learning algorithm
 - Uses a small dataset with weather conditions
-- Predicts whether to play tennis based on historical data
 - Demonstrates fundamental machine learning concepts

 ## Technologies Used